Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 So what should you rely on to repel insects?

-The first choice of insect repellents a hiker can make: widely available, inexpensive chemicals.
+The first choice of insect repellents a hiker can make: widely available, inexpensive and potent chemicals.

 Here's a fact sheet on DEET, the classic example of a heavy duty manufactured insect repellent.